ondat/documentation/docs/concepts/replication.md

 - This optimisation reduces the time it takes for replicas to catch up, improving volume resilience.
 - Additionally, it reduces network and I/O bandwidth which can reduce costs when running in public clouds.

+### How to use Ondat's Volume Replication?

+For more information on how to use the volume replication feature, review the [Volume Replication](/docs/operations/replication) operations page.

 ### Ondat Topology-Aware Placement (TAP)

 Ondat Topology-Aware Placement (TAP) is a feature that enforces placement of data across failure domains to guarantee high availability.
 - TAP uses default labels on nodes to define failure domains.
 For instance, an [Availability Zone (AZ)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

-For more information on Topology-Aware Placement feature, review the [Ondat Topology-Aware Placement](/docs/concepts/tap) feature page.
+For more information on the Topology-Aware Placement feature, review the [Ondat Topology-Aware Placement](/docs/concepts/tap) feature page.

 ## Ondat Failure Modes